 If you’re still using the word “submit” on your button, you’re doing yourself a huge disservice.
 Instead, clearly describe what the users stand to gain by taking the action.

 The “submit” button didn’t perform very well.
-The button with a more descriptive wording got a 17% conversion rate.
+The button with more descriptive wording got a 17% higher conversion rate.

-Bryan Harris, founder of Videofruit.com, removed all the top navigation and sidebar on his landing page, and crafted clear copy for his button.
+Bryan Harris, founder of Videofruit.com, removed the top navigation and sidebar on his landing page and crafted clear copy for his button.
 Here’s his landing page:

 To save time and build professional landing pages for your Facebook ads, you’ve got several options.
-You could use one of the templates from Leadpages, Instapage, or Optimizepress.
-But if you want to carry out A/B testing, Unbounce may just be the best option for you.
+You could use one of the templates from Leadpages, Instapage or Optimizepress.
+But, if you want to carry out A/B testing, Unbounce may be the best option for you.

 Strategy #4: Drive Qualified Traffic to Your Landing Page From Facebook

 Facebook PPC advertising is a great source of traffic for your landing page.
 Smart content marketers leverage the #1 social media platform to generate high-quality traffic and convert those visitors into customers.

 If you’ve got the requisite marketing budget for both organic and PPC traffic, you’ll see better results, compared to using one platform alone (such as PPC or organic search).

 Glen Allsopp, founder of Viperchill.com, received thousands of qualified clicks, at a cheaper rate, using Facebook ads instead of Google AdWords.

 He spent $2 with Facebook to acquire a customer, whereas Google took $40 to get the same client to his site.
 Of course, there are ways to get a cheaper CPC on Google AdWords, but many marketers and PPC advertisers prefer Facebook.